 It's interesting to note that for the most part, the issues faced by law firms in EMEA and APAC are similar to those experienced by legal practices in the US.
 However, deviations exist in the level of competition and the role that internationalisation plays in the respective regions.

-There is much greater recognition of the importance of the business development function in EMEA and APAC as a vehicle to win more business, compared to the US.
-18% of firms indicate a higher level of a designated business development function.
-This recognition is underpinned by the appreciation that increasingly a broad brush marketing approach alone is insufficient.
-Firms need the business development function to develop and strengthen select 1:1 relationships acquired from marketing initiatives and other new business-related activities so that they culminate into successful client acquisition programmes.
-In addition, there is a greater focus on internationalisation in EMEA and APAC as it is viewed as an avenue for business growth.
+Consequently, there is much greater recognition of the importance of the business development function in EMEA and APAC as a vehicle to win more business, compared to the US.
+18% of firms indicate a higher level of designated business development function than in the US.
+In addition, there is a greater focus on international growth in EMEA and APAC.
+Coupled together, these findings suggest increased competition amongst law firms to deliver the same legal services; alongside internationalisation being seen as an avenue for business growth.
+Focused business development initiatives are therefore being deployed to differentiate and win business.
+This is further played out by the high levels of perceived change in how law firms have transformed their strategies and activities to retain and win new business in recent years.

-On a country level, as more choices become available to clients, local firms are looking for ways to strengthen their influence within the customer base to retain clients.
-They are also transforming their strategies and activities to win new business in their local markets.
-For the future too, this proactive approach is essential as it will allow them to devise ways to retain their home country advantage and ward off competition from international players.

 An in-depth understanding and appreciation of client requirements in conjunction with a clear strategy for growth are going to be the key enablers of success in EMEA and APAC.
-Quantifiable goals and objectives of firms must percolate top down from senior leadership to lawyers personally engaging in the client lifecycle process end-to-end whilst being fully supported by an optimal combination of marketing and business development - and importantly being underpinned by the most appropriate technology.
-The need for CRM therefore must be defined by what the firm needs to do versus what it is presently capable of doing.
-Of course, as they set out to accomplish business goals, the savvy professionals will be acutely mindful that ultimately, the primary stakeholder that benefits from their initiatives must ALWAYS be the CLIENT.
+Quantifiable goals and objectives of firms must percolate top down from senior leadership to lawyers personally engaging in the client lifecycle process end-to-end - fully supported by an optimal combination of marketing and business development underpinned by the appropriate technology